 Based on the underlying indices, the difference at the outset is in the number of holdings: SOXX has 30 vs SMH’s 25.
 The top 10-holdings for the two funds and their cumulative weight is presented in the table below:

 As you can see, there is a strong overlap between the holdings, although the weightings for the individual names are different.
-The biggest standout difference for me is that SMH has a very high weight in Taiwan Semiconductor Manufacturing Co (TSMC) at 11.6%, which makes it their top holding.
-SOXX does hold TSMC, but their weight is lower at 3.8%
+The biggest standout difference for me is that SMH has a very high weight in Nvidia. which makes it their top holding.
+SOXX holds it as well, but at a slightly lower weight.
+The same is true for TSMC as well.

 Unique Names

-As I mentioned earlier, there are 22 names that overlap between the two funds.
-As SOXX holds 30 companies, that means SOXX has 8 unique names.
-Similarly, as SMH can hold 25 names, SMH has 3 unique names.
-Let’s take a look at what these unique holdings are in each:
+As I mentioned earlier, there are 23 names that overlap between the two funds.
+As SOXX holds 30 companies, that means SOXX has 7 unique names.
+Similarly, as SMH can hold 25 names, SMH has 2 unique names.

 SMH has two sizeable positions in Synopsys and Cadence.
 Both these companies provide software and services that are used in the design of semiconductor products.
 On the other hand, SOXX has allocated their 8.2% of unique names to mostly actual designers, vendors, and producers of semiconductors.